coder-academy-students/major-project-3-alex-karolis/README.md

 ### Demonstrate your ability to satisfy your client with the quality of your work and high level of service.

-####One Record all interactions with your client in a diary format.
+####ONE: Record all interactions with your client in a diary format.

 Email records provided to head teacher

-####Two Plan information gathering activities to determine project requirements, constraints and risks.
+####TWO: Plan information gathering activities to determine project requirements, constraints and risks.

 ####Client requirements constraints and risks, a discussion of the project: